Table of Contents

 Settlement of Fictitious assets:

-transferred to partner’s capital Account in their profit sharing ratio.
+transferred to the partner’s capital Account in their profit-sharing ratio.

 Settlement of Unrecorded assets: